 If you love Estes Park, no doubt the family with also fall in love with Rocky Mountain National Park.
 You’ll find wildlife such as elk, coyotes, or bighorn sheep in any season, and it’s a great place to camp in one of the park campgrounds.
 We love it any time of year but especially in winter when the crowds are down slightly and you have time to explore.

-Read all about what there is to do with kids in Rocky Mountain National Park in winter here.
+Read all about what there is to do with kids in winter.

 Near all of these scenic family travel destinations, there are opportunities for camping.
 If you have an RV or love tent camping, you’ll find the perfect spot.
 So pull out those sleeping bags and hiking gear and let’s get ready for summer!

-Sign up for the Explorer Momma newsletter and get the free printable camp packing checklist as a bonus!
-Check out my family camping tips and free printable packing checklist here!
+Sign up for the Explorer Momma newsletter in the camping post and get the free printable camp packing checklist as a bonus!

 Are you convinced?
 Go Colorado family vacations